Mir Quasem Ali: Trial

 Out of the 14 charges, Quasem was convicted of 10 charges in the trial at International Crimes Tribunal and he was given a death sentence for two of the charges, namely murder and kidnapping.
+The chief prosecution witness against Quasem was professor Rajib Humayun.
 After the announcement of the verdict, the lawyers from the defence said that justice had not been done for Quasem and he did not get proper judgment.
 Gonojagoron Moncho supported the verdict and expressed satisfaction.
 The defence pledged an appeal to Bangladesh High court.
 Quasem's political Party Jamaat-e-Islami called for a nationwide three days strike as a protest over the verdict.
 He filed an appeal with the Supreme Court of Bangladesh.
 The supreme court rejected the review petition on 30 August 2016, and Ali refused to seek clemency.

 Employment of US lobby firm

 In 2010, after the formation of the International Crimes Tribunal, Quasem signed a 25 million US dollar deal with the most influential US lobby firm Cassidy & Associates to influence the US government to foil the war crimes trial process.
 In 2011, Quasem and his brother Mir Masum Ali again hired the same firm for the same purpose and paid $310,000 and that was the largest amount paid by any client in the first quarter of 2011.
-Not only that, in 2014 sympathizer groups from the US again signed a contract with Cassidy & Associates to lobby for the same cause and promised to pay $50,000.
+Not only that in 2014, sympathizer groups from the US again signed a contract with Cassidy & Associates to lobby for the same cause and promised to pay $50,000.
 Later Cassidy & Associates sub-contracted the task to another 2 firms named Cloakroom Advisors and Kgloba.
 Besides this, another pro-Jamaat-e-Islami organization appointed another lobbying firm named 'Just Consulting LLC' which was later renamed 'Grieboski Global Strategies' to influence the United States Commission on International Religious Freedom, the US Department of State and the US Congress against the war crimes trials.